Become an Advocate

 • While there have been limited direct positions taken on CSBG, there are some indicators of which officials would support cuts to CSBG:

 • In 2022, the House passed the Community Services Block Grant Modernization Act.
 Representatives Schweikert, Biggs, and Gosar voted against it, while Gallego and Stanton voted for it.
-This suggests that Representatives Schweikert, Biggs, and Gosar would likely support CSBG cuts in the proposed budget, whereas Rep. Stanton and Senator Gallego may oppose cuts.
+This suggests that Representatives Schweikert, Biggs, and Gosar would likely support CSBG cuts in the proposed budget, whereas Rep. Stanton and Senator Gallego may oppose cuts– though Rep. Stanton is a priority target.

 • Opportunities for persuasion: